unicef/publicgoods-toolkit/procurement.md

 must secure terms that prevent a vendor from encumbering further development and distribution on either trademark or patent grounds.

+## Patents

+Procurement should also consider that any patent issues should be resolved before publishing.
+While a vendor may be able to state that "government" or "public" use is allowed, this is not sufficient to protect against a patent infringement issue longer term.
+A promise not to make patent infringement claims on anyone* for their use of the patent as embodied in the DPG is what's required here.

+(TBD: An example of this beyond the Red Hat Patent Promise could be valuable here.)

 ## Open Source Quality Assurance

 In addition to intellectual property clauses, we recommend using